 - Use a tooth-pick to check for doneness.
 Cake is done if tooth-pick comes out clean.

 Enjoy.
 Serve with vanilla ice-cream.

-I originally created this recipe with a 1200 watt microwave, so the times may need to be adjusted more or less.
+I originally created this recipe with a 1200 watt microwave, so the times may need to be adjusted depending on your microwave wattage.